OpenTermsArchive/contrib-versions/Cloudant/Terms of Service.md

 Consulting Services

-During the Term, Cloudant shall, upon Subscriber’s request, provide Subscriber some number of hours (as stated in the applicable Order Form) of integration coding consulting at no cost ("Integration Consulting Services").
+During the Term, Cloudant shall, upon Subscriber's request, provide Subscriber some number of hours (as stated in the applicable Order Form) of integration coding consulting at no cost ("Integration Consulting Services").
 Such Integration Consulting Services may include a review of the Subscriber Data structures, strategies of how to best migrate and store Subscriber Data in the Hosting Platform, and ways to convert existing Subscriber analytics algorithms into the Hosting Platform.
 Subscriber is responsible for structure and migration of Subscriber Data in the Hosting Platform and the evaluation of the Cloudant recommendations as well as all final decisions and implementations relating to, or resulting from, the Cloudant recommendations.

 All Integration Consulting Services in excess of the complimentary hours set forth on the Order Form and all other forms of consulting services (collectively, the "Consulting Services") shall be billed in accordance with the rate set forth in the applicable Order Form.

-At Subscriber’s request, Cloudant may offer additional Consulting Services.
-Such Consulting Services will be detailed in a mutually agreed Statement of Work (“SOW”) attached to and made part of these Terms of Service and may be ordered pursuant to the applicable Order Form.
+At Subscriber's request, Cloudant may offer additional Consulting Services.
+Such Consulting Services will be detailed in a mutually agreed Statement of Work ("SOW") attached to and made part of these Terms of Service and may be ordered pursuant to the applicable Order Form.

 Customer Support

-Customer receives standard support which includes best available support during Cloudant’s standard business hours.
+Customer receives standard support which includes best available support during Cloudant's standard business hours.

-Subscriber has the option, but not the obligation, to upgrade its standard customer support plan (“Support Services") to Gold Support, which shall be billed as set forth in the applicable Order Form.
+Subscriber has the option, but not the obligation, to upgrade its standard customer support plan ("Support Services") to Gold Support, which shall be billed as set forth in the applicable Order Form.

 **Gold Support** offers twenty-four (24) hour, seven (7) days a week service and support, which includes: less than four (4) hour response to email tickets and access to support staff by Instant Messaging, Internet Relay Chat, and phone.
 Gold plan also includes two (2) hours a month of Integration Consulting Services.

+Data Protection

+The Hosting Services comply with the US-EU and US-Swiss Safe Harbor Frameworks.
+If required by law, the parties or their relevant affiliates will enter into separate standard unmodified EU Model Clause agreements in their respective roles pursuant to EC Decision 2010/87/EU with the optional clauses removed.
+All disputes or liability arising under EU Model Clause agreements, even if entered into by affiliates, will be treated by the parties as if the dispute or liability arose under the terms of this Agreement.
+If you make personal data available to the Hosting Platform, as between you and Cloudant, you are considered the sole controller of the personal data and you appoint Cloudant as a processor to process (as those terms are defined in EU Directive 95/46/EC) such personal data.
+You will not use the Hosting Platform or the Hosting Services in conjunction with personal data to the extent that doing so would violate applicable data protection laws or any regulations requiring security measures beyond those specified for the Hosting Platform.
+Cloudant will only process such personal data to the extent required to make the Hosting Platform available in accordance with this Agreement and you agree that any such processing is in accordance with your instructions.
+This Agreement describes the applicable security functions and features, including technical and organizational security measures, which Cloudant will implement.
+By using the Hosting Platform or Hosting Services, you accept that the security measures are appropriate for the personal data being processed.
+You agree that Cloudant may use subcontractors worldwide, including other IBM companies, to provide the Hosting Platform or Hosting Services.
+Cloudant shall reasonably cooperate with you in its fulfilment of any legal requirement, including providing you with access to the personal data.
+You agree that Cloudant may process the Subscriber Data, including any personal data, across country borders to Cloudant in the United States.
+If Cloudant changes the way it processes or secures personal data and such change causes you to be noncompliant with applicable data protection laws, you may terminate the affected Hosting Platform or Hosting Service within 30 days of Cloudant's notification of the change.

 Confidential Information

-For purposes of these Terms of Service, Confidential Information shall mean any confidential or other proprietary information that is disclosed by or on behalf of a Party (the "Disclosing Party") to the other Party (the "Receiving Party"), whether disclosed orally or in writing, whether disclosed before or after the Effective Date, and whether or not marked or otherwise designated as confidential, including, without limitation, the Subscriber Data, the Hosting Platform, information relating to the Disclosing Party’s customers, potential customers, suppliers, financial and business information, technological information, specifications, business and product plans, the terms and conditions of these Terms of Service, and any other non-public information disclosed.
+For purposes of these Terms of Service, Confidential Information shall mean any confidential or other proprietary information that is disclosed by or on behalf of a Party (the "Disclosing Party") to the other Party (the "Receiving Party"), whether disclosed orally or in writing, whether disclosed before or after the Effective Date, and whether or not marked or otherwise designated as confidential, including, without limitation, the Subscriber Data, the Hosting Platform, information relating to the Disclosing Party's customers, potential customers, suppliers, financial and business information, technological information, specifications, business and product plans, the terms and conditions of these Terms of Service, and any other non-public information disclosed.
 Notwithstanding the foregoing, Confidential Information does not include information which: (i) is or becomes public knowledge without any action by, or involvement of, the Receiving Party. (ii) is publicly disclosed by the Receiving Party with the prior, written approval of the Disclosing Party. (iii) is independently developed by the Receiving Party without use of or access to Confidential Information. or (iv) is intentionally disclosed by the Disclosing Party to a third party without restriction on disclosure.
-Each Party agrees: (i) not to disclose, or permit any third party or entity access to, the Disclosing Party’s Confidential Information (or any portion thereof) without prior written permission of the Disclosing Party. (ii) not to utilize, except as permitted under these Terms of Service or as required to perform any obligations under these Terms of Service, the Disclosing Party’s Confidential Information (or any portion thereof). (iii) to ensure that its employees shall only be given access to the Disclosing Party’s Confidential Information to the extent necessary for such employees to perform their duties under these Terms of Service. and (iv) to ensure that any of its employees who receive access to the Disclosing Party’s Confidential Information are advised of the confidential and proprietary nature thereof and are prohibited from copying, utilizing or disclosing such Confidential Information, except as required to perform any obligations under these Terms of Service.
-In the event the Receiving Party becomes or may become legally compelled to disclose any of the Disclosing Party’s Confidential Information (whether by deposition, interrogatory, request for documents, subpoena, civil investigative demand or other process or otherwise), the Receiving Party shall provide to the Disclosing Party prompt prior written notice of such requirement so that the Disclosing Party may seek a protective order or other appropriate remedy and/or waive compliance with the terms of these Terms of Service.
+Each Party agrees: (i) not to disclose, or permit any third party or entity access to, the Disclosing Party's Confidential Information (or any portion thereof) without prior written permission of the Disclosing Party. (ii) not to utilize, except as permitted under these Terms of Service or as required to perform any obligations under these Terms of Service, the Disclosing Party's Confidential Information (or any portion thereof). (iii) to ensure that its employees shall only be given access to the Disclosing Party's Confidential Information to the extent necessary for such employees to perform their duties under these Terms of Service. and (iv) to ensure that any of its employees who receive access to the Disclosing Party's Confidential Information are advised of the confidential and proprietary nature thereof and are prohibited from copying, utilizing or disclosing such Confidential Information, except as required to perform any obligations under these Terms of Service.
+In the event the Receiving Party becomes or may become legally compelled to disclose any of the Disclosing Party's Confidential Information (whether by deposition, interrogatory, request for documents, subpoena, civil investigative demand or other process or otherwise), the Receiving Party shall provide to the Disclosing Party prompt prior written notice of such requirement so that the Disclosing Party may seek a protective order or other appropriate remedy and/or waive compliance with the terms of these Terms of Service.
 In the event that such protective order or other remedy is not obtained, or that the Disclosing Party waives compliance with the provisions hereof, the Receiving Party shall furnish only that portion of the Confidential Information which it is advised by counsel is legally required to be disclosed, and shall use its reasonable efforts to insure that confidential treatment shall be afforded such disclosed portion of the Confidential Information.

 Term and Termination Term